gmetais/unusedjs/README.md

 1. The proxy intercepts incoming javascript files.
 2. The content of the script is injected into an eval() function, so we can measure the parse time (not exactly the same, but close).
+3. The execution time is measured too.
+4. When the script defers some execution (setTimeout / domReay / page loaded), it is still measured!
-3. The execution time is measured too, and the results are sent to the console.
+5. The results are sent to the console.

 It's totally inspired by a brilliant idea from Daniel Espeset (Etsy): [http://talks.desp.in/unpacking-the-black-box/](http://talks.desp.in/unpacking-the-black-box/)